VanceCole/fog-tools/readme.md

 ## Limitations
 - Players must be connected when used
+- Does not update GM preview vision when revealing fog

 ## Bugs and Feature Requests
 Please ping me on discord @vance#1935